Hire WILLOW to write your Departure Directions

 We further explore the areas that are important to you and narrow down your desired options for goodbye rituals and ceremonies that align with your values and what will serve the people you leave behind.
 We answer your questions, provide referrals, and identify any required research.
 Once the research is complete, we’ll present you with a first draft of your Departure Directions.

 We discuss the draft and any potential changes or additions.
 After the session we complete one round of revisions before emailing you an electronic file with our final draft of your Departure Directions.

 Throughout this process, we’re available via email to answer questions, cheer you on and support your commitment to getting the job done.

 We guarantee that this process will nurture your passion for life and enhance your awareness about who and what matter most to you.
 You’ll discover what you didn’t know that you didn’t know about expressing your essence now and at the very end of your life, whenever that might be.

-If you’re ready in your heart to take charge of your life by taking charge of your death, book your free 30-min consultation so we learn more about each other.
+If you’re ready in your heart to take charge of your life by taking charge of your death, book your free 30-min consultation and we’ll learn more about each other.